mathiasdonoso/lockdiff/README.md

-# Lockdiff
+# Lockdiffs

-Lockdiff is a command-line tool for comparing two package-lock.json files.
+Lockdiffs is a command-line tool for comparing two package-lock.json files.
 It identifies shared dependencies and displays their version differences in a tabular format.

 ## Warning :warning:
 This project is still in WIP